 As a developer, I pride myself on being able to explain techy stuff to non-techy folks.
 In fact, I think it’s one of the most important skills that a client-facing developer can foster:

 Can you understand the goals of the business you’re working with?
-Not just their goals now, but what their goals might be two years from now?
+And not just their goals now, but what their goals might be two years from now?

 Can you work with the client to weigh the relative pros and cons of those options?